Windows on Arm

 Arm developer devices

 Developers need Arm devices upon which to build and test Arm-native Windows apps.
-Several Arm-powered devices are already available, including Surface Pro X and devices from our OEM partners, including the Lenovo ThinkPad X13S.
+Several Arm-powered devices are already available from Microsoft partners.
 These portable devices, whether a laptop form-factor device or convertible-tablet, offer great performance, battery life, and run the growing array of Arm-native developer tools.

 Arm64EC - Build apps for Windows 11 on Arm